 Image by Jeff Knowles Getty Images

-According to legend, Rhea hid in this cave to give birth to Zeus, far from the clutches of his offspring-gobbling father Cronos.
-A slick and vertiginous staircase corkscrews into the damp dark, passing overhanging stalactites and ethereal formations.
-It's a steep 800m walk to the cave entrance, either via a rocky but shaded natural trail or the sunny paved path starting near the car park.
+According to legend, Rhea hid in this cave to give birth to Zeus, far from the clutches of his offspring-gobbling father, Cronos.
+A slick and vertiginous staircase corkscrews into the damp dark, passing overhanging stalactites, ethereal formations and a lake.
+From Psyhro it's a steep 800m walk to the cave entrance, via a rocky but shaded natural trail or the sunny paved path starting near the car park.

-The most famous formation is a stalactite nicknamed 'the mantle of Zeus' in the larger chamber on the right side.
-Votives found in the cave indicate that it was a place of cult worship from Minoan to Roman times.
-Some are now on display at the Archaeological Museum in Iraklio.
+The most famous formation is a stalactite nicknamed 'the mantle of Zeus' in a chamber on the right-hand side off the larger hall.
+Offerings found in the cave, including daggers, arrowheads, figures and double axes, indicate that it was a place of cult worship from Minoan to Roman times.
+Key items are now on display at the Archaeological Museum in Iraklio.